 |

-Pay careful attention to those divisions and you can see why dying without a will in California is a very complicated and frustrating experience for your heirs and beneficiaries.
+Pay careful attention to those divisions; you can see why dying without a will in California is a very complicated and frustrating experience for your heirs and beneficiaries.

-It winds up requiring a tremendous amount of time and energy at an incredibly difficult emotional time in their lives.
-Inheriting halves or thirds of property means that individuals have to buy the other person out or work together to sell the property and then split the remaining equity after all of the real estate fees have been paid, and so on.
+For example, keep in mind that inheriting halves or thirds of property means that individuals have to buy the other person out or work together to sell the property and then split the remaining equity after all of the real estate fees have been paid, and so on.
+The same is true for any other collectibles, heirlooms, or other physical assets that should have been bequeathed in their entirety to keep them in the family.

 One of the best gifts we can give to our loved ones is to create legally sound wills and estate plans so probate remains out of the state’s hands and can be easily facilitated by the chosen trustee and an experienced estate attorney.

-Is it time for you to write or update your will or trust?
+Is it time for you to write or update your will and trusts?
 Schedule a consultation with Tseng Law Firm, one of the Bay Area’s most trusted estate attorneys.
+We’ll save your heirs and beneficiaries from what can become a horrendous task at such a tender time.